 Equipment Validation and Calibration: Performing equipment validation and calibration activities to ensure accuracy, reliability, and compliance with GMP requirements.
 Certifications such as the Certified Validation Professional (CVP) or the Certified Calibration Technician (CCT) demonstrate proficiency in equipment validation and calibration.

 Change Control: Managing and controlling changes to manufacturing processes, materials, or equipment to maintain GMP compliance.
 Certifications such as the Certified Change Management Professional (CCMP) or the Project Management Professional (PMP) validate skills in change control.

-Skills management software is crucial for GMP compliance as it helps track and manage the skills and qualifications required to maintain GMP standards.
+Skills management software for manufacturers is crucial for GMP compliance as it helps track and manage the skills and qualifications required to maintain GMP standards.
 It ensures that employees have the necessary expertise and training to follow GMP guidelines, perform quality checks, and maintain product integrity.